Takeaways

 How Do Credit Unions Work?

 Credit unions consist of members, and the function of the credit union is to serve those members.
 Members of a credit union are the depositors and customers of the credit union.
-As a result, there is a cohesion of aligned interests.
+As a result, there is cohesion and aligned interests.
 Members deposit cash into a credit union and typically pay a fee to be associated with the credit union.
-In turn, the credit union uses member deposits to facilitate the running of the credit union.
+In turn, the credit union uses member deposits to facilitate the credit union's running.

 When the credit union makes income or a profit, the credit union returns the profit to members in the form of lower rates on loans, higher interest rates on savings, and reduced account fees.
-As not-for-profit entities, credit unions are exempt from paying most taxes and don’t pay taxes on their profits [1].
+Credit unions are not-for-profit entities exempt from paying most taxes and don’t pay taxes on their profits.[1]

-You might be wondering how credit unions and banks are similar and different.
+You might wonder how credit unions and banks are similar and different.
 Credit unions serve their members, while banks report to their shareholders and serve customer and depositor accounts.
 Banks are for-profit entities owned by private or public shareholders.
-As for-profit entities, banks function to make a profit for their shareholders.
+As for-profit entities, they function to make a profit for their shareholders.

 Depositors and account holders at a bank are not owners of the bank.
 The deposits from account holders help the bank make loans and create savings and checking accounts.
 Banks make income on the spread between their cost of accessing capital and the difference they charge for loans.
 Banks are incentivized to increase this spread to boost profits and deliver a return to their shareholders.
 While credit unions make income similarly, they pass their profits onto members.